Skip to content

 4. Publishing Messages

-Connectors that support subscribing to messages generally also support publishing (publish) messages.
+Connectors that support message subscription generally also support publishing (publish) messages.

-Publishing messages can be found in the Development Guide / Connector Object API corresponding to the connector object's API, usually in the form of .publish(topic, message).
+For publishing messages, see the corresponding connector object API in the Development Guide / Connector Object API, which is generally in the form of .publish(topic, message).

-In the latest version of DataFlux Func, you can directly view the task records of the message handling function.
+In the latest version of DataFlux Func, you can directly view the task records of the message handler function.

 message-handler-task-info.png

-If the number of subscribed messages is large, recording logs for each message processing itself may cause performance issues.
-You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Function Task Records to disable 'Local Function Task Records' and reduce MySQL storage pressure.
+If the number of subscribed messages is huge, recording the processing log of each message itself may cause performance issues.
+You can refer to Deployment and Maintenance / System Metrics and Task Records / Disabling Local Func Task Records to disable 'Local Func Task Records' and reduce MySQL storage pressure.

-In older versions of DataFlux Func, message handling functions do not support querying task records.
-If you want to record errors generated during processing, you can write relevant information into DFF.CACHE within the message handling function.
+In older versions of DataFlux Func, the message handler function does not support querying task records.
+If you want to record errors generated during processing, you can write the relevant information into DFF.CACHE in the message handler function.

 Python